vivecuervo7/fastendpoints-mediatr-examples/presentation/slides.md

 <!--
 So, we've got a nice, _expressive_ way to write our endpoints, and it cuts down on a fair bit of boilerplate.

-By keeping all of our code closely linked together, it allows us to start simple, declaring a single endpoint and easily extending functionality to those supporting classes as required.
+By keeping all of our code closely grouped together, it allows us to start simple, declaring a single endpoint and easily extending functionality to those supporting classes as required.

-That said, so far all we've really done so far is wrap a few helper methods around Minimal API and moved our application layer into the presentation layer.
+That said, so far all we've really done is wrap a few helper methods around Minimal API and moved our application layer into the presentation layer.

-Honestly if it stopped here I'd probably consider it not worth the risk of leaning so heavily on yet another library.
+And honestly, if it stopped here I'd probably consider it not worth the risk of leaning so heavily on yet another library.

-There's a few tricks left up FastEndpoints' sleeve that really make it an interesting choice though.
+There's still a few tricks left up FastEndpoints' sleeve though, that really make it an interesting choice.
 -->

 ---